walles/cleverdrawer/README.md

 * Don't log to Crashlytics while unit testing
 * Point Timber logs to Crashlytics
 * Log non-fatal exceptions to Crashlytics
+* Don't crash if user rotates the device (may or may not be done, let's see if we get crash reports)
+* Create a release process with automated release numbering